molnar-david/tcp-server/README.md

 ## How to use:
 0. If you don't have PuTTY or similar software, you can download PuTTY from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/)
-1. Compile using Visual Studio (I used Visual Studio Community 2019)
+1. Compile and run using Visual Studio (I used Visual Studio Community 2019)
 2. In PuTTY, set Connection type to Raw, then connect to your own IP address through port 54000
 3. Send any message you want to the server, it will echo it back for you